nano713/suitcase_nano_pybridge/README.md

 # suitcase.nomad_camels_hdf5

-This is a suitcase subpackage for writing a particular file format.
+This is a suitcase subpackage for the hdf5 Output of NOMAD CAMELS.

 ## Installation